On the nature of the new group LB1: Local gauge transformations on blade one

+Extremal fields are local gauge invariants in the electromagnetic sense as it can be noticed from equation (\ref{2dref}).
+Extremal fields satisfy the equation

 This a condition imposed on extremal fields in order to find a local scalar named the complexion $\alpha$.
+The explicit expression for the complexion can be given when imposing condition (\ref{2i0}) on equation (\ref{2dref}) by $\tan(2\alpha) = - f_{\mu\nu}\:\ast f^{\mu\nu} / f_{\lambda\rho}\:f^{\lambda\rho}$.
 It can be proved that condition (\ref{2i0}) and through the use of the general identity,

 which is valid for every pair of antisymmetric tensors in a four-dimensional Lorentzian spacetime \cite{MW}, when applied to the case $A_{\mu\alpha} = \xi_{\mu\alpha}$ and $B^{\nu\alpha} = \ast \xi^{\nu\alpha}$ yields the equivalent condition,